 - You can use basal body temperature (BBT) charting to figure out if you’ve ovulated, but it isn’t foolproof.

 Ovulation Predictor Kits (OPKs)

 Ovulation predictor kits help you find the days when you’re most fertile.
 But many couples can conceive on their own without using them.

 "I don't typically recommend this right off the bat," says Caren Schaecher, MD, an OB/GYN at Women's Health Care at St. Luke's Hospital in Chesterfield, MO.

 But if you’ve been trying for a few months with no luck, it may help you to know your most fertile times, and these kits can help, she says.

-They might also help couples who have timing issues.
+They might also help if you have timing issues.
 For instance, if you or your partner travels a lot for work, you can plan ahead.

-They can also ease stress for couples who are feeling pressured about trying to get pregnant.
+They can also ease stress if you’re feeling pressured about trying to get pregnant.

 "The rest of the month they can feel like they're just a normal couple, and they're not hyper-focused on fertility," says William B. Schoolcraft, MD, founder and medical director of the Colorado Center for Reproductive Medicine.